13 May 2019

 Keep an eye on your spending via the ING Smart Banking app

-Keep an eye on your spending easily, even when you’re abroad, via our mobile app.
-It allows you to send money in euro (SEPA) or check your balance at a glance: handy, if you realise that you’ve forgotten to transfer money into your current account or need to pay an urgent bill, for example.
+The ING SMart Banking app allows you to send money in euro (SEPA) or check your balance at a glance.
+It's very handy if you realise that you’ve forgotten to transfer money into your current account or need to pay an urgent bill, for example.